yeelali14/EuropeanPaintings/README.md

 i took the wok to poland
 i took the wok to poland
 i took the wok to poland
-i took the wok to mexico
+i took the banana to mexico